 We had glimpses of the dream, of course.
 The music video hallucinations the animators provide us during performances.
 The girls playing at a live house in the OVA.
 Yui, jubilant in front of a row of roman candles, pretending to be the rock star they foolhardily aimed towards.
 It was as if the Budoukan was always right around the corner, always one more big push away.
 If they’d just practice more, or focus on writing better lyrics, the ball would start rolling down the hill, and before we knew it, we’d be there.

 And then, quickly as it all started, the girls were in their last semester of their last year of high school.
 Somewhere along the line, the girls had traded their dream of the Budoukan for college exams, and music video dreams for imaginings of their future careers.
 Suddenly, everyone was graduating, and high school was nothing but a collection of photographs.

-And though K-On! was definitely the moe-moe show of cute girls doing cute things that I expected it to be, it definitely wasn’t shitty, and I was sadder than I thought I’d be when it was all over.
-The girls dreaming of Budoukan wasn’t anormal: who hasn’t dreamed of becoming a rock star, or an astronaut, or a president.
-What’s abnormal would have been if they’d actually succeded.
+And though K-On! was definitely the moe-moe show of cute girls doing cute things that I expected it to be, it wasn’t shitty, and I was sadder than I thought I’d be when it was all over.
+The girls dreaming of Budoukan wasn’t abnormal: who hasn’t dreamed of becoming a rock star, or an astronaut, or a president.
+What’s abnormal would have been if they’d actually succeeded.
 Ultimately lots of someones need to become the quiet office workers in normal companies dotting the globe, the housewives, and the secretaries.
 Not everyone is suited for the road to the top, but even the most average of us dreams of the path.